polkadot-js/apps/BOUNTIES.md

 From time-to-time we will add bounties for features.

-These are generously provided by the [Web3 Foundation](https://web3.foundation/) and as such any employees of Parity or those of the W3F are ineligible for them.
-(This includes people being being by either party for development or community work, related or un-related to polkadot-js).
+These are generously provided by the [Web3 Foundation](https://web3.foundation/) and as such employees of Parity or those of the W3F are ineligible for them.
+(This includes people being by either Party for development or community work, related or un-related to polkadot-js).

 The idea is that these bounties should be left open to community participation, so only if there is no outside interest for a specific issue, should those directly or indirectly paid by the W3F for work, attempt to close an issue. (in which case it will be "un-bountied")